 Citi Double Cash

 In the past week, the Citi® Double Cash Card added a new benefit that makes this my new favorite credit card for everyday spending.
 This no annual fee card offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (in the form of ThankYou points).

 Now those rewards can be converted into ThankYou points at the rate of one cent per point, if you have either the Citi Premier or Citi Prestige.
 In other words, this card will offer 2x ThankYou points per dollar spent (after paying off the bill), which is incredible.
 This will be my new go-to card for everyday spending.

 IHG Premier Card

-The IHG® Rewards Club Premier Credit Card is an incredible hotel credit card that is worth having long term for the perks it offers, and typically offers a rewarding welcome bonus.
+The IHG® Rewards Premier Credit Card is an incredible hotel credit card that is worth having long term for the perks it offers, and typically offers a rewarding welcome bonus.

 But long term the card is worth having because it offers an anniversary free night certificate every year (at a property costing up to 40,000 points/night), plus a fourth night free on award redemptions.
 This is a card that I’ve wanted for a long time.

 Southwest Performance Card